devdhruvper/Task_ISB_DT/README.md

 Collab implemntation :- Task1_ISB.ipynb

-Dat generated as csv :- Scripts and Data/Data of WEEKLY AVERAGE PRICES OF TOTAL TEA SOLD AT INDIAN AUCTION 2008-2023.csv
+Data generated as csv :- Scripts and Data/Data of WEEKLY AVERAGE PRICES OF TOTAL TEA SOLD AT INDIAN AUCTION 2008-2023.csv